 This course surveys American literature from 1608 to the Civil War, emphasizing major writers and works.

 208 American Literature II ‡ (3) UC:CSU O

-Prerequisite: English 102 with a grade of C or hetter.
+Prerequisite: English 102 with a grade of C or better.
+Lecture, 3 hours.

 This course surveys American literature from the Civil War to the present, emphasizing major writers and works.
-C-ID: ENGL 135